The Cauchy Problem for Non-Isentropic compressible Navier-Stokes/Allen-Cahn system with Degenerate Heat-Conductivity

-It should be noted that all known works about \eqref{original NSAC} are concentrated on isentropic problems over bounded regions, and the coefficient of heat conduction is assumed constant $(\beta=0$ in \eqref{kappa}).
 The purpose of this paper is to gain an in-depth understanding of phase transition and phase separation phenomena for immiscible two-phase flow.
 We will study the existence and uniqueness of global strong solutions for Cauchy problem of \eqref{NSFAC-Lagrange}-\eqref{initial condition} for $\beta > 0$.
 The following Theorem is our main result: